chilleo/ALPHA/README.md

 For Windows:
    - Go to Control Panel > System > Advanced System Settings > Environment Variables.
      - This can be done by searching 'path' in the search bar on Windows 10.
    - Select 'Path' under the 'User variables for user' section and click 'Edit.'
+Add the directory destinations below.
      - For 'make':

         /path/to/your/MinGW/bin/